Georgia-Southwestern-State-Univeristy/capstone-project-study-buddy/AI-agent-SpeechTranslator/README.md

 - **Real-Time Translation**: Translates recognized text into a target language.
 - **Audio Feedback**: Speaks the translated text back to the user in real-time.
 - **Multi-Language Support**: Supports multiple source and target languages.
+- **Web Interface**: Access translation services through a modern web interface.
+- **Real-time Updates**: View translations as they happen using SignalR technology.

 ## Setup Instructions